 The expression of pigment is controlled by six main genes in the body, and this genetic makeup is largely determined by your parents and the generations that came before them.
 That’s how natural selection works.

 Our world is a wonderfully diverse and beautiful place, with millions of species of animals and plants, capped off by the most dominant species—human beings.
-We consider the human race that is spread across the globe as members of a single species, Homo sapiens, but we certainly don’t all look the same.
-From language, culture and clothing to height, eye shape and hair color, human beings have many things that make us unique from one another.
+We consider the human race spread across the globe as members of a single species, Homo sapiens, but we certainly don’t all look the same.
+From language, culture and clothing to height, face shape, and hair color, human beings have many things that make us unique from one another.

 However, if we all belong to the same species, shouldn’t our basic skin color be the same?
 Why are some people fair and others dark?

 What Is Melanin?

 Our skin color is determined by a pigment called melanin, and while everyone has melanin (both fair and dark-skinned people), it comes in different forms and ratios.
 The two forms of melanin are called eumelanin and pheomelanin.
 Eumelanin comes in primarily brown and black hues, while pheomelanin appears as red and yellow hues.
 It is produced by a specialized group of cells called melanocytes.

 Before we can find out why we have different skin colors, we must first understand the basic science behind our skin.
 First of all, there is no such thing as “black”, “white”, “red” or “yellow” in terms of skin color.
 There are simply mixtures of colors and variations, depending on your genetic makeup.

 For example, someone with very dark skin would primarily produce eumelanin, while pale-skinned Europeans might produce a majority of pheomelanin.
 Perhaps most importantly, the amount of melanin is also a factor in determining skin color.